- NFB-NEWSLINE® Job Listing

 - NFB Jobs Listserv on NFBNet.org

-- Pearson Announces Career Exploration Mentorship Program for Students, Young Professionals with Disabilities
+- Pearson Announces Expansion of Mentorship Program for Students and Young Professionals with Disabilities

 Job Listings on NFB-NEWSLINE®are powered by a nationwide career resource offering over 100,000 jobs.
 Subscribers can enter multiple search profiles including category, full/part-time, and distance from their home zip code, desired salary, and level of education.
 Subscribers have the ability to email listings to their inbox, and to share listings with their rehabilitation counselor via email as well.
 NFB-NEWSLINE® is currently researching providers to expand the job listings to include additional job sources.
 Currently job listings are obtained from CareerBuilder and USAJobs.